clarkb7/annotate_lineinfo/README.md

 * Right click inside a function, select annotate
 * Select a range of instructions, right click, select annotate

+Functions view popup menu
+* Select one or more functions, right click, select annotate

 ## Caveats
 Only runs on Windows.
 This script makes use of the COM API provided by msdia[ver].dll to parse the PDB.